Harley 45 Engine Assembly

 Harley 45 Generator

 To prevent too much oil from getting on the generator ball bearings, Harley generators have an oil deflector, sometimes called a slinger.
-Two different kinds of oil slingers are found on the 45 motor; one works with the two-brush generator and the other on the three-brush generator.
+Two different kinds of oil slingers are found on the 45 flathead; one works with the two-brush generator and the other on the three-brush generator.

 On a three-brush generator, the oil deflector requires a spring between it and the bearing to hold it up against the gear.
 There is a spring-loaded breather on the inside of the Harley 45 cam cover that rides on the end of the gear.